23 March 2026

 Rebalancing Periodically adjusting the portfolio to maintain the original risk profile.

-Portfolio management is a focused service for investment, and it is much broader financial advisory service.
-Wealth management includes investment and financial planning services; it integrates investment management with every other aspect of a High-Net-worth Individual (HNI) financial life.
+Portfolio management is a focused service for investment, whereas wealth management is a much broader financial advisory service.
+Wealth management includes investment and financial planning services; it integrates investment management with every other aspect of a High-Net-Worth Individual’s (HNI) financial life.

 Financial Planning Retirement, cash flow, and education funding.